-The Promise Program is a federally funded TRIO Student Support Services program that serves first-generation and limited-income college students in an effort to help them remain in good academic standing, persist in college, and graduate with a baccalaureate degree.
-Promise Scholars benefit from resources such as tutoring, academic and personal development workshops, FAFSA assistance, financial literacy information and training, personal counseling, college success and career advising, and advanced degree planning.
-Eligibility and other information can be obtained by visiting the Promise Program website at www.mtmary.edu/promise_program.htm.
+The Promise Program is a federally funded TRIO Student Support Services program that serves 140 firstgeneration and limited-income college students in an effort to help them remain in good academic standing, persist in college, and graduate with a bachelorate degree.
+Promise Scholars benefit from resources such as tutoring, academic and personal development workshops, FASFA assistance, financial literacy information and training, personal counseling, college success and career advising, and advanced degree planning.
+Eligibility and other information can be obtained by visiting the Promise Program website at https://mtmary.edu/campuslife/academicsupport/promise -program.